FH-Potsdam/teaching-parametric-design/src/site/de/2d/03_1-variables.md

 2. Write them in english, so you don't get tempted using special german or other characters.
 3. Variable names cannot contain spaces, a space tells the system that something else is coming afterwards.
 4. A variable name should not start with a number.
-5. Use only letters, numbers, - and _.
+5. Use only letters, numbers and _.

 In JavaScript, most developers are using the so called camel case 🐪 writing style.
 Multiple words are connected by using a capital for each first letter of a word: